Integrative Biology 496 Syllabi

 Apply at: https://go.las.illinois.edu/IB496

 On-campus class meetings: 1 hour weekly lecture, January 21 - March 13;

 Estimated program fees: $2600 (Includes airfare, housing and three meals a day in Belize)

 Course description: Travel over spring break.
 This study abroad course will introduce students to the taxonomic, functional, and ecological diversity of vertebrates and invertebrates that inhabit and form coral reefs.
 The lab will emphasize field experiences on coral reefs and focus on the ecology and identification of common reef species.
 This course will consist of a one-hour lecture per week for the first half of the semester and a one-week field trip to Belize during Spring Break (15-22 March), where students will make direct observations of reef ecosystems and organisms and record relevant data.
 Students must have the approval of instructor prior to registering for course and have taken IB 150 or an equivalent course.
 Students must be able to swim and possess a valid passport.

-Biological Field Research - PDF syllabus - IB 496 Section B:
+Biological Field Research -

 Dr. Brian Allan (2 credit hours)